 One of the biggest attractions in Prachuab Kirikhan province, Khao Takiab translates as ‘Chopstick Mountain’ although you may hear it being referred to as Monkey Mountain due to the monkeys that live on it.
 The mountain is also home to a hilltop temple with sensational views of Hua Hin.
 The start of the hike up to the temple is marked by a large bell and a flight of stairs up to the main shrine, a pagoda-like structure.
 Read More...

 Many visitors to the region take time to visit this interesting national marine park.
 The mountains and wetlands contain an abundance of wildlife, including barking deer, crab-eating macaques and serow, an Asian goat-antelope.
-One of its most popular attractions is Tham Phraya Nakhon, a cave with a hole in its roof that allows a shaft of light to shine upon a Thai-style pavilion built for King Rama V. Book a tour.
-Read More...10Kaeng Krachan National Park Petchaburi
+One of its most popular attractions is Tham Phraya Nakhon, a cave with a hole in its roof that allows a shaft of light to shine upon a Thai-style pavilion built for King Rama V. Read More...10Kaeng Krachan National Park Petchaburi

 Considered the largest national park in the kingdom, Kaeng Krachan offers 2,915sqkm of forest.
 The park features many natural attractions such as waterfalls, caves and a reservoir lake, offering plenty of trekking opportunities.
 Kaeng Krachan is home to many wild animals and is one of best place for bird-watching in Thailand.
 There, you’ll find camping zones and basic accommodation.
-Book a tour.
 Read More...